-To fulfill its commitment to advance research on Mormonism outside the United States, the Claremont Mormon Studies Program awarded grants in 2018 to support projects carried out by scholars studying global Mormonism.
-These grants provided support for various expenses incurred in the production of research, such as travel, field work, equipment, translation, transcription, child care, research assistance and publication expenses.
+To fulfill its commitment to advance research on Mormonism outside the United States, Claremont Graduate University’s Center for Global Mormon Studies has awarded several oral history grants and research grants.
+These grants provide support for various expenses incurred in the production of data and research, such as travel, field work, equipment, translation, transcription, child care, research assistance and publication expenses.

 2018 Award Winners:

-Russell Stevenson, Tyson and Ashley Maughan, and Nick Galieti, “The House of Obima”
+Russell Stevenson, Tyson and Ashley Maughan, Nick Galieti, and Alvan Obichie, “The House of Obinna”

 This documentary project offers a distinctive contribution to understanding the experiences, identity, and spirituality of Nigerian Saints through the lens of the family of Anthony Obinna, the first Latter-day Saint priesthood holder in Nigeria.
 Beginning in the early 1950s, Nigerian independent Christian groups began to solicit Latter-day Saint church missionaries, materials, and official integration into the American Latter-day Saint ecclesiastical network.
 The most widely known among them is Anthony Obinna, a school teacher in the Mbaise village network.
 After experiencing a series of visions and establishing contact with LDS church officials, he began to hold independent meetings with his family.
 This film will situate the Obinnas—and Nigerian Latter-day Saints, writ large—at the center of their narrative, liberated from the bounds placed upon them by American Latter-day Saint popular mythology.